KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

 By following these steps, we were able to successfully attribute each movie poster from the movie_poster_per_year dataset to the appropriate movie in the movie_data_per_year dataset.
 This preprocessing enabled us to create a complete and structured DataFrame, which served as the foundation for subsequent data analysis and visualization tasks.

+# Data Pre-Processing

+In our [preprocessing part](https://github.com/KenjiTet/MA2-Kenji-Aymeric-Data-Viz/tree/main/Dataset/data_processing.ipynb), we performed a series of steps to clean and organize the movie dataset.

+We began by extracting essential columns from the bulk movie dataset and transforming the Actors and Directors columns into lists.
+Then, we dropped rows with missing values in Actors, Genre, and Poster columns.
+Unique actors and directors were identified and assigned unique IDs.
+We proceeded to create an actor-to-actor and a director-to-actor matrix to represent their relationships.
+We also provided functions to display movie posters and find movies with the greatest intersection of actors.

+Next, we determined the actors and directors who worked with the most actors and on the most movies.
+Using this information, we filtered the dataset to only include movies with famous actors, a significant box office, or a director from the list of most influential directors.
+This resulted in a filtered dataset that can be used for further analysis.
+We also provided functions to display rows containing specific actors or directors and implemented a search function to find movies based on a keyword present in their titles.
+These preprocessing steps have transformed the raw movie dataset into a more structured, manageable, and valuable resource for further analysis and insights.
 # Target Audience

 The target audience for this visualization could be movie enthusiasts, students, researchers, or anyone interested in exploring the relationships between actors and directors in the film industry.
 It could also be used by filmmakers and producers to identify potential collaborators based on previous collaborations, allowing for more efficient and effective filmmaking.